 Bio

 Chlala is the author The Paper Camera, a book of poetry and photography (Litmus Press).
-She is also co-editor of the Spatial Species series at Coffee House Press and co-founder of the Mutating Cities Institute.
+She is co-editor of the Spatial Species series at Coffee House Press and co-founder of the Mutating Cities Institute.